A Salford woman is warning people about the contraceptive pill, after developing a blood clot in her lungs.

 Courtney Haggerty, a bar manager at Lower Kersal Social Club in Salford, was taking the Rigevidon contraceptive pill for a week whilst she was on holiday.

-After several tests, doctors found that she had a large blood clot in her lungs due to the use of the Rigevidon pill and was issued with blood thinners.
+After several tests, doctors found a large blood clot in her lungs, caused by the Rigevidon pill, and was issued with blood thinners.

 She said: “I don’t think any pill should be available to buy just like that.
 When people buy stuff like that, they don’t read the terms and conditions or how to take it.

 “You need to go and see your GP, you need to have regular tests just to see if you have any symptoms.”

 Courtney advised that women taking any contraception should be aware of what they are putting into their body.

 She said: “I’m quite lucky to be sat here and say this is what it did to me.
 I would advise to make sure you’re aware of the risks that you can put your body through.”

 Reports from women’s health experts have stated that more contraception options should be available without a GP consultation.